Walter Boardman Kerr: Career as a journalist and author

 In 1946, he returned to The Herald Tribune as a diplomatic correspondent and covered all the major post-war conferences.
 In 1947 he became chief of the Herald Tribune's Paris Bureau.
 In 1947, Kerr joined a four-man team of Herald Tribune reporters who spent ten weeks behind the Iron Curtain, covering life in the occupied Eastern European countries.
 According to The Post-Standard, in 1948 he was awarded the Legion of Honour award from the French government.
 In late 1948 he was recalled to New York to become foreign editor of the Herald Tribune.
 As of 1949, he was also a member of the Council on Foreign Relations.

 In 1950, Kerr returned to Paris to become editor for both the Paris and the European editions.
 In 1954 he was appointed Washington bureau chief.
 Kerr left The Herald Tribune in March 1956.

-From 1956 to 1961, together with his wife he published The American Abroad Magazine in Zurich.
+From 1956 to 1961, together with his wife he published The American Abroad Magazine in Zürich.
 From 1962 to 1965 he was the general manager of The New York Times International edition in Paris.
 On June 1, 1967, Kerr was elected the president of The New Mexican, publisher for The Santa Fe New Mexican and several other newspapers.
 He knew Robert M. McKinney, The Santa Fe New Mexican owner, since the days when he was an Ambassador to Switzerland under John F. Kennedy.
 Having moved to Santa Fe, he also became a political adviser to Republican Governor David Cargo.
 He left Santa Fe in 1990.

 In the 70s, Kerr started to work on a book about the Battle of Stalingrad and made several visits to the Soviet Union to gather information.
 He was granted access to previously classified Soviet documents and came to the conclusion that Stalin had millions of troops concealed both from Hitler's generals and from the Allies, but deliberately chose not to use this resource at once.
 Kerr published his finding in 1977 in a book titled The Secret of Stalingrad (15 editions).
 It gained good press in the United States, but it was poorly received in the Soviet Union where it was labeled as "imperialist propaganda".